rodrigomasiniai/GenAIChatIniciante/README.md

 ### Question answering

-When you run the app, you are enforced to select a domain to start asking questions, not because you can, but because you get better responses :)
+When you run the app, you are enforced to select a domain to start asking questions, not because you can, but because you get better responses :) So just select a domain, ask your question and then press ``Enter`` or click ``Submit``, as seen from the example at the start.

 ### Text summarization